gecko0307/dagon/README.md

 * [PhysFS](https://github.com/icculus/physfs) (optional)
 * [Nuklear](https://github.com/Immediate-Mode-UI/Nuklear) (optional, deprecated)

 Most of them are automatically deployed on 64-bit Windows and Linux.
-On other platforms, you will have to [install them manually](https://github.com/gecko0307/dagon/blob/master/doc/Runtime%20Dependencies.md).
+Read more [here](https://github.com/gecko0307/dagon/blob/master/doc/Runtime%20Dependencies.md).

 Under Linux, if you want to use local libraries in Windows way (from application's working directory rather than from the system), add the following to your `dub.json`: